andreassjoberg/kettilsas-abc/appointment-booking-calendar/README.txt

 = 1.1.13 =
 * Fixed menu slug to match the plugin name.

+= 1.1.14 =
+* Increased max number of slots in a single booking

 == Upgrade Notice ==

-= 1.1.13 =
+= 1.1.14 =
-* Fixed menu slug to match the plugin name.
+* Increased max number of slots in a single booking

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support